felipe-de-castro/end-to-end-snowflake-data-load/end-to-end-snowpipe-snowflake.md

  In contrast, employing the copy command allows for a faster loading time for the same file.
 Snowpipe proves to be more suitable for scenarios involving very small files with low frequency, where the latency of file ingestion is not a critical factor.

+Fell free to try it yourself.
+The datafiles are in the github folder in this project.

 #### Reference:

 [Snowflake Official Documentation](https://docs.snowflake.com/en/user-guide/data-load-snowpipe-auto-s3#step-3-configure-security)